-The journey to getting hired by a dream company is a long and challenging one.
+The journey to your dream job and getting hired by your dream company is a long and challenging one.
 It is normal to have many doubts and questions along the way.
 People are unsure about how to proceed and end up feeling intimidated and stressed.
 But it does not have to be that way.
 With a little clarity, you can overcome your fears and even enjoy the process.
 And that is what we will attempt to do here, by describing the journey in detail and explaining what you need to do.

 Build Your Resume